saleh-coder/fcc-fullstack-projects/HTML/Basic/cat-photo-app/README.md

 # Cat Photo App

 ## Overview
-This project is part of the **Basic HTML** section of the freeCodeCamp Full Stack Developer Curriculum.
 The objective of the exercise is to practice fundamental HTML structure, semantic elements and proper use of links, lists, images and figure/figcaption.

 ## What I Practiced